openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Privacy Consideration {#Privacy}

 Timestamps with a time zone component can potentially reveal the person’s location.
 To preserve the person’s privacy timestamps within the verification element and verified claims that represent times SHOULD be represented in Coordinated Universal Time (UTC), unless there is a specific reason to include the time zone, such as the time zone being an essential part of a consented time related claim in verified data.

+The use of scopes might prove a useful shortcut to request a pre-defined set of claims but if an implementation uses them then it might result in more data being returned to the RP than is strictly necessary and not achieving the goal of data minimisation.
+From a privacy perspective the RP SHOULD be required to specify the claims (and associated verification metadata elements) that are required.

 # Security Considerations {#Security}